트립팝 TripopTripop

 N Seoul Tower at night + Locks of Love

 236m above sea level, 360° Seoul panorama.
-Enter one hour before sunset for dusk + city lights.
-27,000 KRW (or Discover Seoul Pass).
-Cable car 16,000 KRW round trip.
-The Locks of Love fence beside the observation deck is the classic photo spot, with the Han River as backdrop.
+Enter one hour before sunset for dusk + city lights in one visit.
+29,000 KRW on-site adults; book online for 18,400 KRW+.
+Cable car 15,000 KRW round trip / 12,000 KRW one-way.
+Locks of Love fence beside the observation deck is the classic photo spot with the Han River as backdrop.

-Day 4 — Gangnam + Lotte World Tower + COEX
+Day 4 — Gangnam + Lotte World Tower Seoul Sky + COEX

 TimeActivityNotes